clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 ## Where Is A Zite Stored Locally?

 If you need to change any of the code for your zite, you can find your zite in the `ZeroNet_Root/data` folder, under the directory of your zite address.
-This is the same as the `identity address` shown in the sidebar.
+This is the same as the `site address` shown in the sidebar.
 When you first start out, this directory where the files to your zite are stored should at least have a `content.json` file and an `index.html` file.

 ## Content.json File, What is It?